 Page titles and meta descriptions are responsible for creating the first impression of your audience and increases their curiosity of your prospects to explore the content.

 Normally, when you want to describe a person, you talk about their stature, weight, color, and other aspects.
 This is the same in the case of content marketing, if you want people to talk about your content & services then you must provide expertise, authoritative and trustworthy content.

-In 2015, Google introduced the Quality Rater Guidelines where E-A-T (Expertise, Authoritativeness, Trustworthiness) became mandatory in content creation.
+In 2015, Google introduced the Quality Rater Guidelines where E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) became mandatory in content creation.

 According to Google, duplicate content refers to substantive blocks of content within or across domains that either completely matches other content or are appreciably similar.
 Users like to explore unique content from the search results therefore Google filters and displays only the original version of the content and not the copied one.